LING415: Principles of Language Teaching

 This course aims to: (a) raise your awareness of different options in language teaching, increase familiarity with resources to support your teaching development; and (b) to equip you with a foundational experience and theoretical background for teaching.

 This will enable you to:

-- understand characterstics of effective teaching, and how these characteristics support language learning;
+- understand characteristics of effective teaching, and how these characteristics support language learning;

-- select, evaluate and modify teaching resources (e.g.local textbooks from the home context) to support language learning;
+- select, evaluate and modify teaching resources (e.g.local textbooks from the home context) as appropriate to purpose and context;

 - identify and engage in effective practices of scaffolding, modelling and feedback to support learning